GAcharyaOS/devops-fargateprofile-via-codepipeline/README.md

 # Overview
-Through the steps discussed in the sections below, you can automate the creation of infrastructure that includes a pipeline connected to a CodeCommit source repository, picks up new / changed CloudFormation (CF) template from the repository and deploys the template into the environment.
+Through steps discussed in the sections below, you can automate the creation of infrastructure that includes a pipeline connected to a CodeCommit source repository, picks up new / changed CloudFormation (CF) template from the repository and deploys the template into the environment.
 The solution is composed of 2 templates:
 1. SetupDeploymentPipeline.json is the solution CF template to automate the build / setup of the deployment pipeline discussed above.
 Click [here](https://github.com/GAcharyaOS/devops-fargateprofile-via-codepipeline/blob/master/SetupDeploymentPipeline.json) to download the file.
 2. FargateProfile.json is example CF template to demo / test the deployment of Fargate profile (FP) in your EKS environment.
 You should be able to replace this with any other CF template of your choice based on your needs.
 With little to no adjustment to the solution CF template, the solution can be used to support deployment of template for other AWS resources as well.
 Click [here](https://github.com/GAcharyaOS/devops-fargateprofile-via-codepipeline/blob/master/FargateProfile.json) to download the file.